-NYMetroParents interviewed CEO, Craig Selinger, and published Helpful Coronavirus Homeschooling Tips for Parents that will help you educate your kids—and talk them through their new homeschooling routine.
+NYMetroParents interviewed CEO, Craig Selinger, and published Helpful Coronavirus Homeschooling Tips for Parents and Balance Homeschooling with Working from Home that will help you educate your kids—and talk them through their new homeschooling routine.

 Craig Selinger was featured on a podcast: Hope for Kids and Adults with ADHD.

 Discusses five ways to engage students, based on her doctorate research at the University of Southern California – Los Angeles.

 In this episode of the Craig Selinger Podcast, Micaela Bracamonte, founder of the first 2e (Twice Exceptional) friendly school in New York City talks about how The Lang School started sixteen years ago when her son was diagnosed as 2e at the age of four.
 She discusses the evolution of the Lang School and how it incorporates social-emotional learning and strength-based approaches, among other curriculums.
 In the early years, teachers notice students’ talents and nurture them throughout their Lang School careers.
 For the 2019-2020 school year, the graduate class, all three Lang valedictorians, received financial merit-based college scholarships.
 The Lang School offers virtual free resources for families.
 Learn more, please visit The Lang School website: www.thelangschool.org.